AppGladiators/App/README.md

 # App
-This is an MSCW Events App
+This is MSCW Events App